Wednesday, April 3, 2013

 Sidelights.
 Cleveland has a losing reputation.
 The Indians haven’t won a World Series since 1948, the Browns haven’t won an NFL Championship sine 1964 (Super Bowl –II, if you prefer), and the Cavaliers have played since 1970 and have played in just 4 NBA Finals games and won a grand total of none of them.
 But Cleveland is still a great sports city.

 As I said, Quicken Loans Arena, home of the Cavs, is next-door to Progressive Field.
-Cleveland Browns Stadium stands at on the Cleveland Memorial Shoreway at West 3rd Street, across from Lakefront Station to the south.
+The Browns's new stadium, now named First Energy Stadium, stands at on the Cleveland Memorial Shoreway at West 3rd Street, across from Lakefront Station to the south.
 To the east are the Rock and Roll Hall of Fame and Museum and the Great Lakes Science Center – good museums, but expensive.

-The new Browns’ stadium, opening in 1999, was built on the site of Municipal Stadium, which was the Indians’ part-time home from 1932 to 1946, and their full-time home from 1947 to 1993.
+Formerly named simply Cleveland Browns Stadium, the new stadium was built on the site of Municipal Stadium, which was the Indians’ part-time home from 1932 to 1946, and their full-time home from 1947 to 1993.
 The NFL’s Rams played there from 1936 to 1945, winning the 1945 NFL Championship Game there, but moved to Los Angeles due to lousy attendance.
 The Browns, founded with the All-America Football Conference in 1946 and moving into the NFL in 1950, played there until 1995, before being moved to Baltimore to become the Ravens and being reborn in 1999.

 The Browns won the AAFC Championship in all 4 seasons of that league’s existence, then won NFL Championships in 1950, 1954, 1955 and 1964.
-The 1950 NFL Championship Game, won by a Lou Groza field goal in the last 30 seconds of a chilly Christmas Eve encounter over, ironically, the Rams, is regarded as one of the greatest games in pro football history.
+In fact, the Indians played in a league championship game every season they played, from their 1946 debut until 1955.
+The 1950 NFL Championship Game, won by a Lou Groza field goal in the last 30 seconds of a chilly Christmas Eve encounter over, ironically, the Rams, is regarded as one of the greatest games in pro football history, although the Rams got revenge in the 1951 title game in Los Angeles.
 The Browns lost the 1952 Title Game at home to the Detroit Lions, lost to the Lions in Detroit in 1953, beat the Lions at home in 1954, and beat the Rams in Los Angeles in 1955.
 A new generation of Browns won the 1964 NFL Championship Game at home against the Baltimore Colts – though it’s hard to argue that Baltimore taking the Browns in 1995 was revenge.

 Still, that ’64 Title remains the city’s last World Championship.
 No city with at least 3 major league sports teams has waited longer.
 Most Clevelanders who watch college football are Ohio State University fans, even though Ohio Stadium is 145 miles away in Columbus, which is further from Browns Stadium than the Steelers' Heinz Field, 135 miles.
 Still, while O-State has won many Big Ten titles and some National Championships over the years, including since 1964, they are a team for the entire State, not Cleveland-specific, and have played very few home-away-from-home games in Cleveland.
-And Cleveland State does not have a football team.
+And Cleveland State only restarted their football program in 2010.
 So while Cleveland is a great pro football city and a great high school football city, it is not a good college football city.

 Municipal Stadium hosted a Beatles concert on August 14, 1966.
 The Beatles also played Cleveland's Public Auditorium on September 15, 1964.
 That building, which opened in 1922, not only still stands, it now hosts the annual Rock and Roll Hall of Fame induction ceremony.
 Elvis Presley sang there on November 6, 1971 and June 21, 1974.
 It also hosted the Republican Conventions of 1924 (nominating Calvin Coolidge) and 1936 (Alf Landon).
 500 Lakeside Avenue East, a 6-block walk from Public Square and across from City Hall.